maryam-mq/maryam-mq/README.md

 # Hi, I'm maryam qayyum👋

 I am a **Software Engineer and Business Developer** with expertise in **Shopify Liquid development**, **React.js**, **Django**, **Flask**, **HTML/CSS**, and **Python**.
 I'm driven by a passion for innovation and a desire to create user-centric solutions that make a real impact.
-With a solid computer science foundation and a software engineering degree from the University of Gujrat, I've developed a unique blend of technical expertise and creative problem-solving skills.
+With a solid computer science foundation and a information technology degree from the GC University of faislabad, I've developed a unique blend of technical expertise and creative problem-solving skills.
 My recent work includes making websites accessible following **WCAG guidelines**, optimizing for SEO, and ensuring compliance with the latest standards to enhance the user experience for disabled individuals.

 ---